 Properties anchored by grocery stores often attract long-term tenants, creating more predictable and reliable cash flow for investors.

-FNRP properties are leased to national brands like Whole Foods, CVS, Kroger, and Walmart, which provide essential goods to their communities.
-Thanks to Triple Net (NNN) leases, investors enjoy stable cash flow without bearing the burden of tenant-related costs.
+With a minimum investment of $50,000, investors can own a share of properties leased by national brands like Whole Foods, Kroger and Walmart, which provide essential goods to their communities.
+Thanks to Triple Net (NNN) leases, accredited investors are able to invest in these properties without worrying about tenant costs cutting into their potential returns.

 Beyond grocery stores, residential properties also provide peace of mind for investors seeking reliability.
 Just as people always need groceries regardless of the economy, they also need a place to live.
 That makes housing one of the most dependable and enduring sectors in real estate.